-In response to a DN\Sleep notification a host generates a Work IE acknowledgement (see Section 7.5.7) and includes that IE in three successive MMCs.
+In response to a DN\Sleep notification a host generates a Work IE acknowledgement (see Section 7.5.6) and may also include a Device Sleep IE. The host includes the IEs in three successive MMCs.
 Work IEs contain information indicating whether or not there is work pending for the device.
 If there are no operations queued for a device or if the only operations are on Interrupt IN endpoints or flow controlled (ie. inactive) IN endpoints, then the host response will indicate No Work pending.
 For any other situation the host response will indicate Work pending.

-Table 4-6 shows the host view of the device power management state based on the different device notifications and host responses.
+Table 4-7 shows the host view of the device power management state based on the different device notifications and host responses.